 You will be asked about your child's symptoms and medical history.
 A physical exam will be done.

 Dandy-Walker syndrome cannot be treated.
-Instead, treatment will focus on managing symptoms.
+Instead, treatment will focus on managing certain brain abnormalities and symptoms.

 The build-up of fluid in the ventricles may need treatment.
 Extra fluid can cause increased pressure and swelling in the brain.
 Fluid may be drained by: